pigeon-project/pigeon/SPEC.md

 Stay Organized.
 Get Things Done.

-Meet [Your App Name], the todo app designed to keep life simple, focused, and stress-free.
+Meet [PigeonToDoApp], the todo app designed to keep life simple, focused, and stress-free.
 Whether you’re managing daily tasks, planning projects, or keeping track of personal goals, our app helps you stay on top of everything that matters.

 ✨ Key Features: